wangzhen127/dish-view/README.md

 - Apple Vision Framework for OCR capabilities
 - SwiftUI for the modern UI framework
-- Google Custom Search API for image search (planned)
+- Google Custom Search API for image search

 ## Support